 Aston Villa

-Aston Villa’s emblem is the distinct letters “AVFC.”
+Aston Villa’s emblem is made of the distinct letters “AVFC.”
 Next to these letters is a star, reminiscent of the team’s European Champions Cup victory in the 1980s.
 The most striking element of the emblem is the regal lion, a legacy from the era of Scottish manager George Ramsay and the influential William McGregor.
 This lion serves as a reminder of the club’s proud heritage and the indomitable spirit it represents on the soccer pitch.

 Bournemouth F.C

-Founded in 1875 and originally known as Bournemouth Rovers, Bournemouth Football Club has carved a niche for itself in the annals of British soccer.
+Founded in 1875 and originally known as Bournemouth Rovers, Bournemouth Football Club has carved a niche in the annals of British soccer.
 Over time, the club earned the affectionate nickname “Poppies” from its loyal fans.
 This nickname became an indispensable attribute of the team, causing a deep response from the fans and the whole society.

 Brentford